SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 TS=
 (
   (
-    ("food production" OR "food grower$" OR "agri food" OR "farm*" OR "agricultur*"
-    OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoral*" OR "agroforest*" OR "agro forest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture" OR "fisher*" OR "fish farm*"
+    ("food production" OR "food grower$" OR "agro food" OR "agrifood" OR "agri food" OR "farm*" OR "agricultur*" OR "smallhold*" OR "small hold*" OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoral*" OR "agroforest*" OR "agro forest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture" OR "fisher*" OR "fish farm*" OR "mariculture" OR "fodder" OR "animal feed" OR "fish feed"
     OR
       (
-        ("crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "livestock" OR "fish" OR "cattle" OR "sheep" OR "poultry" OR "pig$" OR "goat$" OR "chicken$" OR "buffalo*" OR "duck$"
+        ("crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "legume$"
+        OR "livestock" OR "fish" OR "cattle" OR "sheep" OR "poultry" OR "pig$" OR "goat$" OR "chicken$" OR "buffalo*" OR "duck$"
         )
         NEAR/5 ("production" OR "producer$" OR "grower$" OR "herder$" OR "herding" OR "ranch*" OR "plantation$")